 The Knights of Columbus of Simi Valley has been hosting an Annual Chili Cook-Off since about 1988.
 The event currently takes place in the June time frame.

-The Calabasas, Malibu Wine & Food Festival occurs in June started up in 2007.
+The Calabasas, Malibu Wine & Food Festival occurs in June, starting in 2007.

 The Santa Barbara Museum of Natural History has hosted the Santa Barbara Wine Festival in the June time frame each year since 1988.